-[Reporting in accordance with the reporting requirements in HKSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information - see Illustration 1 in Appendix 2 of HKSA 720 (Revised).]
+[Reporting in accordance with the reporting requirements in HKSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information) - see Illustration 1 in Appendix 2 of HKSA 720 (Revised).]

-Responsibilities of Administrator and Those Charged with Governance for the Financial Statements
+Responsibilities of Chief Executive and Those Charged with Governance for the Financial Statements

-The administrator is responsible for the preparation of the financial statements that give a true and fair view in accordance with HKFRSs issued by the HKICPA and the provisions of the Hong Kong Occupational Retirement Schemes Ordinance, and for such internal control as the administrator determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Pursuant to the conditions of the accounting concession under section 17(2) of the Hong Kong Insurance Ordinance granted by the Hong Kong Insurance Authority, the Chief Executive is responsible for the preparation of the financial statements that give a true and fair view in accordance with HKFRSs issued by the HKICPA, and for such internal control as the Chief Executive determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the administrator is responsible for assessing the Scheme's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the administrator either intends to liquidate the Scheme or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Chief Executive is responsible for assessing the Branch's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the Chief Executive either intends to liquidate the Branch or to cease operations, or has no realistic alternative but to do so.